Chemotherapy for melanoma skin cancer

 - Dacarbazine (also called DTIC)

-Some studies suggest that combining chemo drugs with immunotherapy drugs such as interferon-alpha and/or interleukin-2 (see “Immunotherapy for melanoma skin cancer”) may be more effective than a single chemo drug alone, although it’s not clear if this helps people live longer.
+Some studies suggest that combining chemo drugs with immunotherapy drugs such as interferon-alpha and/or interleukin-2 (see Immunotherapy for melanoma skin cancer) might work better than a single chemo drug alone, although it’s not clear if this helps people live longer.
 This type of treatment is also called biochemotherapy or chemoimmunotherapy.

-Isolated limb perfusion: This is a type of chemotherapy sometimes used to treat advanced melanomas that are confined to an arm or leg.
+Isolated limb perfusion: This is a way of giving chemotherapy that is sometimes used to treat advanced melanoma that is confined to an arm or leg.
 It is done during a surgical procedure.
 The blood flow of the arm or leg is separated from the rest of the body, and a high dose of chemotherapy is circulated through the limb for a short period of time.
 This lets doctors give high doses to the area of the tumor without exposing other parts of the body to these doses, which would otherwise cause severe side effects.

 To do this, a tube is placed into the artery that feeds blood into the limb, and a second tube is placed into the vein that drains blood from it.
-The tubes are connected to a special machine.
-A tourniquet is tied around the limb to make sure the chemotherapy does not enter the rest of the body.
-A high dose of chemotherapy (usually with a drug called melphalan) is then infused into the blood in the limb.
-During the session, the blood exits the limb through the tube in the vein, is heated by a machine in the operating room, and is then recirculated back into the limb through the tube in the artery.
+The tubes are connected to a special machine in the operating room.
+A tourniquet is tied around the limb to make sure the chemo doesn’t enter the rest of the body.
+Chemotherapy (usually with a drug called melphalan) is then infused into the blood in the limb through the artery.
+During the treatment session, the blood exits the limb through the tube in the vein, is heated by the machine (to help the chemo work better), and is then returned back to the limb through the tube in the artery.
 By the end of the treatment the drug is completely washed out of the limb, and the tubes are removed so that the circulation is returned to normal.

 Possible side effects of chemotherapy